Secret tunnels hiding in real homes

 The tunnel is believed to have been built during the reign of Henry VIII after he founded the Church of England, and was likely used as an escape route for Catholics and Protestants to avoid persecution when authorities visited.

-However, potential buyers will be pleased to know that Hill View Cottage is believed to be the only remaining home with access to the tunnel, so you won’t have anyone popping up in your cellar uninvited!
+Hill View Cottage, which went to auction in February 2025, is believed to be the only remaining home with access to the tunnel, so you won’t have anyone popping up in your cellar uninvited!

 Coastal holiday home, Pembrokeshire, UK